Seraph and the Seraphim

 Seraph

 Once fell to Earth during a meteor shower, landing directly on a burning nightclub in Pacifica.
 When the smoke cleared, she was found kneeling, smiling faintly, as if waiting for someone to collar her.
-Her wings of firelight only manifest when she surrenders which, inconveniently, is also the only way she can keep them under control.
-To prevent the stars themselves from collapsing, she must surrender three times each and every night.
+Her wings of firelight only manifest when she surrenders — which, inconveniently, is also the only way she can keep them under control.
+To prevent the stars themselves from collapsing, she must surrender three times in a single night.
 Luckily, she enjoys surrender, and each act of devotion feels like a ritual both necessary and desired.

 Azurael